New season, new growth

 “Weather” to hike or not

-While the winter's here are incredible and full of things to do, anyone who’s lived in the Lake Champlain Region can attest, some winter days are so cold that it can actually deter you from outdoor activity.
-Well, the wind and cold have subsided (to an extent) and it’s time to get back outside and enjoy the things you love.
-Hiking is a great way to get back out there!
+Hiking is a great way to get back out into nature!
 Remember though, it’s mud season, and it’s important to hike trails with an elevation below 3,000 feet.
 By doing so, you prevent trail erosion and avoid what could be some dangerous footing and surprisingly low temperatures at the summit.
 So find a place to stay, experience it for yourself, and see why the Lake Champlain Region is a great place for your next spring hike!

 Love Your ADK